 bag to cover the feet from getting blisters.

 For a tight fit it might be good on both models to use socs!

 TS or WW (WaterWay) what is the difference?:

 the main difference is actually the foot part!

 TS: very hard and molded shoe part but also hard for smaller or larger feet!

-Highly demanded model.
-These fins have a soft inlay to save the foot from blisters and to fit the foot even tighter!
+Very asked Model. they do have a soft inlay to save the foot from blisters and to fit the foot even tighter!

 TS bent… supports the kick specially on freestyle swimming through the 20 degree angle!

 TS professional … in my opinion the very best economical fin with a 20 degree in the shoepart.
 This is the ultimate fin at the moment but also it needs a lot of preparation and training to adjust the style to this fin!

 WW: hard shoe, the power of the kick does go straight into the blade.